-Ricardo Kaka (€70 million to Barcelona)
+Ricardo Kaka (€70 million to Real Madrid)

 Real Madrid bossed the 2009 summer transfer window.
 Days before they signed Cristiano Ronaldo for a record transfer fee, they had already broken it by signing Kaka.
 The 2007 Ballon d’Or winner was signed for £60 million from AC Milan.

 The Brazilian was part of a star-studded attack that included Karim Benzema, Ronaldo, and Mesut Ozil.
 In his four seasons, he scored 29 goals and provided 39 assists.
 However, he performed well below expectations and couldn’t help them win the Champions League.